How Smile Train Kept Making Smiles Through COVID-19

 From their first phone call in mid-March, Señorita Kathy was able to tell Aurea that MCF would provide her the specialized equipment she needed to feed her baby and the remote feeding consultations she needed to learn how to best use it.
 She also signed Gianna up for remote pre-surgical consultations and invited Aurea to join a virtual group for parents of children with clefts to help her find community and work out her feelings.
 All for free, thanks to Smile Train.

-This support was a nothing less than a second chance at life for both mother and daughter, and they never missed a session.
+This support was nothing less than a second chance at life for both mother and daughter, and they never missed a session.
 Aurea describes the journey:

 First, we went through the process of breastfeeding….
 The nutritionists helped me a lot.
 They taught me how to feed her, the correct way to carry her, and how to put her to sleep so that she would not suffocate or choke.

 Then, I received help from Anita, a psychologist who helped me deal with my guilt.
 She really helped me understand that that one in every 700 babies is born with a cleft, that Gianna’s cleft wasn’t my fault.

 I then went to Dr. Gonzáles, the orthopedist who taught me how to use a special tape to bring Gianna’s little lips together a bit to help her prepare for surgery.
 I must say that it had a very favorable effect on our baby, because as we were constantly applying the tape, the baby's lip did not look so open anymore.

 I also attended talks and workshops with Ms. Caceres, a speech therapist.
 That helped me a lot, although it is still in process as Gianna develops.
 But I really appreciate her help.

 Empowered, Aurea went on to become a leader in WhatsApp groups for other new parents of children with clefts, applying what she learned at MCF to reassure her new friends that they are not to blame for their children’s clefts and help them navigate their journeys through telehealth.